The amount of information disclosed to the public about the finances of District of Columbia judges is under review.

 The 1970 federal law creating the local court system in Washington required judges of the D.C.
 Superior Court and Court of Appeals to file annual reports disclosing a substantial amount of financial information each year.
 Most of it remains confidential, however.

 The public sections of the reports filed by D.C. judges don't include information on income, investments, liabilities, gifts or expense reimbursements.
 What the public can see are the judges' affiliations with private organizations, charities and businesses, and honorariums received in excess of $300.

-The seven-member commission, chaired by U.S. District Judge Emmet Sullivan, is conducting "fact-finding" and didn't decide whether to recommend changing how much information is made public, Hudgins said.
+The seven-member commission, chaired by U.S. District Gladys Kessler, is conducting "fact-finding" and didn't decide whether to recommend changing how much information is made public, Hudgins said.
 Congress would ultimately be responsible for changing the rules.

 Hudgins said the commission members reviewed how California and Maryland handled judges' financial reports.
 Both states received a "C" in the Center for Public Integrity's report, the highest of any state.
 The federal judiciary received a "B."

 "I don’t think that [commission members] are opposed to continuing the discussion, but there was certainly no vote taken or decision made as to how they want to proceed," Hudgins said.